KristianOellegaard/django-hvad/docs/internal/manager.rst

         .. warning:: It is an error to pass `language_code` in a Q object if a :meth:`select_related` clause was enabled on this queryset.
-                     Doing so will raise an :exc:`AssertionError`.
+                     Doing so will raise an :exc:`~exceptions.AssertionError`.

     .. method:: get_or_create(self, **kwargs)